thruflo/pyramid_simpleauth/README.md

     # defaults to 'auth', resulting in urls that start with `/auth/...`
     simpleauth.url_prefix = 'another'

-You can also specify where to redirect to after signup, login and logout.
-These are all configured using *route names*, with the route being provided the additional traversal information of the user's username.
+You can also specify where to redirect to after signup, login, logout, username change, password change, email confirmation or preferred email selection.
+These are all configured using *route names*, with the route being provided the additional traversal information of the user's username and an optional view name.
 (This means you can expose a simple named route, or a hybrid route, as you prefer.
 The hybrid route will attempt traversal on the username).

 To redirect to a different named route after signup / login or logout use: